 Carnegie Museum of Natural History & Carnegie Museum of Art // 4400 Forbes Ave.

 Located adjacent to one another in a building connected with the Carnegie Library of Pittsburgh, the price of admission includes entry to both spots, so once you’ve had your fill of T-Rex stories, you can marvel at a variety of painting, sculptures, prints and more.
-The only downside for me was that it’s a lot of art to take in all at once, and I was experiencing some major museum fatigue by the end of it.
+The only downside for me was that it’s a lot of art to take in all at once, and I was experiencing some major museum fatigue by the end of our visit.

 Pittsburgh was a great reminder that it’s not only the super popular, world-renowned destinations that are worth visiting.
 There are so many under appreciated places out there to explore, where you can still enjoy great parks, architecture, museums, food and shopping – often with fewer crowds and lower prices!

 What’s your favorite destination that you’ve visited lately that doesn’t often find its way onto the travel blogs?
 Let me know in the Comments!

 Pin this for later